 The City works closely with the Nebraska Department of Economic Development when attracting new and growing existing businesses.
 Scottsbluff has an Economic Development Fund available for qualifying businesses that can be used to leverage state and federal dollars.
 Funding decisions are made by a local committee made up of visionary, local business leaders who are committed to growing and diversifying the regional economy – no project is too large or too small.

 Scottsbluff is a safe, welcoming community with a vibrant downtown, wide variety of housing opportunities and a large selection of retail shopping choices from small boutiques to large brand name stores.
 The community offers many ethnic as well as traditional restaurants, sure to please the pallet.
-Monument Valley Pathway winds along the beautiful North Platte River, through the Riverside Discovery Center and connects to the trail at the Scotts Bluff National Monument.
-The pathway allows biking, walking, jogging, roller skates/boards/blades and is handicap accessible.
+Monument Valley Pathway winds along the beautiful North Platte River, through the local zoo and connects to the trail at the Scottsbluff National Monumentalking, jogging, roller skates/boards/blades and is handicap accessible.

 Thousands of acres of public land in the region is made possible by Platte River Basin Environments (PRBE), a 501(c) (3) corporation formed by a group of sportsmen of western Nebraska concerned about deteriorating conditions of important wildlife habitat and the natural areas in the North Platte River Basin.
 PRBE has been able to open areas for public access to include hiking, biking, hunting, photography, bird watching, fishing, horseback riding and other outdoor activities that encourage community participation and preservation of western Nebraska heritage while protecting and preserving wildlife and our area’s unique natural resources.

-Scottsbluff is home to the main campus of Western Nebraska Community College where job training and career education is provided in a wide variety of subjects.
-The college also works closely with the University Of Nebraska Medical Center College Of Nursing, Chadron State College and the University of Nebraska.
-Scottsbluff High School is a state of the art career academy offering students the opportunity to earn college credits in many of the courses and careers available.
+Scottsbluff is home to the main campus of a community college and career education is provided in a wide variety of subjects.
+Our local High School is a state of the art career academy offering students the opportunity to earn college credits in many of the courses and careers available.
 In addition to the high school, the Scottsbluff School District has one middle school and six neighborhood elementary schools, serving a total of more than 2,600 students.

-Regional West Health Services is a premier regional hospital and the area’s largest employer.
-RWHS was recently named one of the Top 10 Rural & Community Hospitals in the United States and the only hospital in Nebraska to be named in the top 10 percent of the nation for patient safety and a five-star recipient for treatment of pulmonary embolism and pneumonia.
+Our local hospital is a premier regional hospital and the area’s largest employer.
+It was recently named one of the Top 10 Rural & Community Hospitals in the United States and the only hospital in Nebraska to be named in the top 10 percent of the nation for patient safety and a five-star recipient for treatment of pulmonary embolism and pneumonia.

 Nebraska’s largest industry is by far agriculture, and in western Nebraska, because of the semi-arid climate and wide seasonal and day-to-day temperature, two of the main production crops conducive to the area are sugar beets and dry edible beans, as evidenced by two of our value-added ag businesses:

 The Scottsbluff area is commonly referred to as the “Sugar Valley” in reference to the growing and processing of sugar beets.
-Western Sugar Cooperative is made up of over 850 growers and shareholders who take pride in having a long family history in beet sugar.
-Western Sugar employs about 390 people and has an economic impact of over $124 million a year.
+Our local cooperative is made up of over 850 growers and shareholders who take pride in having a long family history in beet sugar.